sous-chefs/elasticsearch/README.markdown

 Usage
 -----

-Read the tutorial on [deploying elasticsearch with _Chef Solo_](http://www.elasticsearch.org/tutorials/2012/03/21/deploying-elasticsearch-with-chef-solo.html) using this cookbook.
+Read the tutorial on [deploying elasticsearch with _Chef Solo_](http://www.elasticsearch.org/tutorials/2012/03/21/deploying-elasticsearch-with-chef-solo.html) which uses this cookbook.

 For _Chef Server_ based deployment, include the `elasticsearch` recipe in the role or node `run_list`.